adrian-griffin/cargoport/README.md

 You will now able to specify using `/var/cargoport/remote` on the remote host for a backup transfer

+### Metrics and metrics scraping

+A prometheus endpoint can be exposed to allow scraping of basic Cargoport metrics, such as last-job duration, total tarball count, backup storage usage, etc.

+This can be set up in many NMSs, such as LibreNMS or Zabbix, to track tarball count, job statistics, etc over time.

+It's worth noting, however, that Cargoport only updates its metrics on every job run.
+Part of the design philosophy is to be a single-execution, one-and-done sysadmin shell script, and I don't want to bloat it by having a daemon or background service built in.

+As such, metrics exposing can be handled in one of two ways, depending on preference.

+1) After the conclusion of each job, a metrics endpoint can be exposed for a set amount of time.
+For instance, after each job a Prometheus HTTP endpoint could be exposed for 60s to allow Zabbix to scrape for metrics tracking.
+The downside here is that graphs-over-time of this data will only show blips of data for 60s at a time, only when a job runs.
+This can lead to large gaps in the collected data-over-time.

+2) Alternatively, a mini-daemon can be stood up to allow perpetual polling of the metrics endpoint. `cargoport -metrics-daemon` will do nothing besides exposing a Prometheus endpoint of metrics and supplying logs.
+This can be wrapped into a systemd daemon so that data collection can happen 24/7.
+See the `metrics-daemon-example.service` file for more information.

 ### Viewing output filesizes or Cargoport total directory volume